 Presentations are offered on a wide variety of topics and the ability to customize to your particular need is the hallmark of an NPC speaking engagement.
 A selection of Melanie J. Norton's current presentations is listed below.
 Typical presentations range from 50-90 minutes unless otherwise noted.
 Additional presentations on a variety of topics are available upon request.

 Business As (Un!)
 Usual: Finding the Silver Linings During Stressful Times

 Pick up your phone or turn on the TV and it only takes seconds to feel hopelessness, despair and downright disbelief.
 Our lives have changed in what seems like a matter of minutes, and we are left to pick up the pieces, navigate the unknown, and still show up for our families, friends, employers...and ourselves!
 The most challenging of times also brings out the best in some of our fellow humans.
 Stories of selflessness, determination, kindness and action inspire us.
 In the midst of the very darkest days there are those who still seem to find the silver linings and choose to focus on what fills the tank and the difference they can make in the world.
 How do we adjust our lens during times of extreme stress to stay inspired?
 How can we identify what we need most to not only be there for others, but also for ourselves?
 Join us for an informative session where presenter Melanie J. Norton uses the principles of fundraising success to provide perspective for everyday life during these stressful days.
 Tapping into what we already know about our craft may also help us see the alternatives and focus on what really matters.

-Hitting the Trifecta: Three Core Strategies for Fundraising Success in 2020 and Beyond
+Hitting the Trifecta: Three Core Strategies for Fundraising Success in and Beyond the Pandemic

 Simply Irresistible: Demonstrating the Value of Gift Planning to Decision Makers